fullon-labs/docs/ops/en/reference/api-reference/README.md

 # API Reference

-Dive into the specifics of each API endpoint by checking out our complete documentation.
+Dive into the specifics of each JSON-RPC API endpoint by checking out our complete documentation.

 ## Pets